ScreenPort SDI+ USER GUIDE

 USB-C Power Adapter (included)

-When portability is not an issue, ScreenPort SDI+ can be powered using included AC/DC power adapter.
-Moreover, power will be passed to iOS device allowing users to charge it.
-Power adapter accepts input of 100-240V, 50/60Hz, 0.55A max and produces output of 5V 3A.
+When portability is not a requirement, ScreenPort SDI+ can be powered using included AC/DC power adapter.
+Moreover, power will be passed to iOS devices allowing users to charge it.
+The power adapter accepts input of 100-240V, 50/60Hz, 0.55A max, and produces output of 5V 3A.

-The most portable powering option is to use on-board batteries.
+The most portable powering option is to use onboard batteries.
 ScreenPort SDI+ has two battery slots for Sony NP-F style batteries.
-Users can opt for original Sony NP-F970 (7.2V, 7800mAh), or compatible batteries from other brands.
-Some vendors offer NP-F batteries with lower capacity and smaller size, which may be more suitable in some cases.
+Users can opt for the original Sony NP-F970 (7.2V, 7800mAh) or compatible batteries from other brands.
+Some vendors offer NP-F batteries with lower capacity and smaller sizes, which may be more suitable in some cases.
 Please note that ScreenPort SDI+ cannot charge batteries.

 USB-C Power Bank

-More portable powering option is to use external battery or power bank.
-Compatibility requirement for power bank is 5V 3A USB-C power output.
+The more portable powering option is using an external battery or power bank.
+The compatibility requirement for the power bank is a 5V 3A USB-C power output.

-When used with computer, USB connection can be used to transfer both data and power, so no additional power source is needed for ScreenPort SDI+ operation.
+When used with a computer, you can use a USB connection to transfer data and power, so no additional power source is needed for ScreenPort SDI+ operation.

-ScreenPort SDI+ contains 3 holes at the bottom side of the device for custom mounting accessories.
+ScreenPort SDI+ contains three holes at the bottom side of the device for custom mounting accessories.
 Holes will fit 2.2mm self-tapping screws.

-Follow these steps to use ScreenPort SDI+ connected via USB cable to iOS device or Mac:
+Follow these steps to use ScreenPort SDI+ connected via USB cable to an iOS device or Mac:

 - Install ScreenPort or QTAKE Monitor application on your iOS device.

-- Connect power source to ScreenPort SDI+ device using USB-C power connector or insert charged battery into designated slot.
+- Connect a power source to the ScreenPort SDI+ device using a USB-C power connector or insert a charged battery into the designated slot.

-- Connect SDI output of the camera to SDI input of the ScreenPort SDI+ using SDI cable (status LED will turn green if the valid signal is detected).
+- Connect a camera SDI output to the SDI input of the ScreenPort SDI+ using an SDI cable (the status LED will turn green if the valid signal is detected).

-- Connect USB-C data port of the ScreenPort SDI+ to your iOS device using data cable.
+- Connect the USB-C data port of the ScreenPort SDI+ to your iOS device using a data cable.

 - “Trust This Computer?” dialog will appear on your iOS device.
 Click the “Trust” button.

-ScreenPort SDI+ device can be operated using the ScreenPort application.
-When connected to iOS device, ScreenPort SDI+ will be automatically detected.
-Basic functionality for monitoring, recording and playback is described below.
+You can control the ScreenPort SDI+ device using the ScreenPort application.
+When connected to an iOS device, ScreenPort SDI+ will be automatically detected.
+The sections below describe basic functionality for monitoring, recording, and playback.

-Make sure that the LIVE/DISK button located in the top left corner is set to live mode.
-Viewer will display the image of the incoming SDI feed.
+Make sure to set the LIVE/DISK button, located in the top left corner, to live mode.
+The viewer will display the image of the incoming SDI feed.
 FORMAT label located in the top bar will show the format of the SDI signal.

-If SDI signal contains audio, meters above the image viewer will show the audio level of the live signal.
+If the SDI signal contains audio, meters above the image viewer will show the audio level of the LIVE signal.
 During playback, meters will show the audio levels of the playback.

-If the SDI signal contains camera metadata, ScreenPort will extract them and display them in UI toolbars.
-Timecode and clip name is located in the bottom part of the screen.
+If the SDI signal contains camera metadata, ScreenPort SDI+ will extract it and display it in UI toolbars.
+Timecode and clip name are located in the bottom part of the screen.
 Camera and lens metadata is located in the top part of the screen.

-When the view is in the LIVE mode, you can tap the white circle icon to initiate a recording session.
-ScreenPort app will record incoming video and audio signal will be recorded into a media file.
+If the LIVE mode is ON, tap the white circle icon to initiate a recording session.
+ScreenPort app will record incoming video and audio signals into a media file.
 Tap the record icon again to finish recording.
 The app records a timecode if it is present in the SDI signal.
-In case of missing timecode, current time of day will be used instead.
+In case of a missing timecode, it records the current system time instead.

-In addition to manual recording, some cameras provide SDI record flags that can be used to initiate automatic recording.
-To set the ScreenPort SDI+ to auto-record mode, tap the AUTO REC button (ARRI and SONY cameras are currently supported).
+In addition to manual recording, some cameras send SDI record flags to initiate automatic recording.
+To set the ScreenPort SDI+ auto-record mode, tap the AUTO REC button (ARRI and SONY cameras are currently supported).

 Tap the VIEW/CLIPS button in the bottom left corner to show the clip browser.
 Use the DAYS/CLIPS button in the top left corner to switch between days and clips mode.
-Each day item represent folder that contain all clips shot during that day.
+Each day item represents a folder that contains all clips shot during that day.
 Tap the day thumbnail to show corresponding clips.

 Tap the LOAD/SELECT button to switch between load and selection modes.
 When the load mode is active, you can tap the clip thumbnail to load the clip into the viewer.

-When selection mode is active you can tap or drag your finger through browser items to select them.
-Selected items are marked with blue color.
+When selection mode is active, you can tap or drag your finger through browser items to select them.
+Selected items appear in blue.

 Tap the DELETE button to remove items from the browser and delete corresponding media files from the device.

-Once the clip is loaded into viewer, it can be played back.
-In addition to realtime playback, there are two buttons to the right of the PLAY button that allow you to navigate clip frame by frame.
-Two buttons to the left of the PLAY button are used to jump to the start or the end of the clip.
+Once you load the clip into the viewer, you can play it.
+In addition to real-time playback, there are two buttons to the right of the PLAY button, allowing you to navigate the clip frame by frame.
+Use those to the left of the PLAY button to jump to the clip start/end.

-Time slider is placed above playback icons and it is used to scrub through the clip.
-Slider represents the whole duration of the clip.
+The time slider resides above the playback icons.
+Use it to scrub through the clip.
+The slider represents the whole duration of the clip.

-For more precise navigation through the clip, you can drag your finger horizontally over the viewer.
+For more precise clip navigation, drag your finger horizontally over the viewer.

 Switching the INFO/FUNC button to function mode provides access to various functions of the ScreenPort app.

-Bottom right corner of the ScreenPort user interface contains TOOLS/SETUP button.
+The bottom right corner of the ScreenPort user interface contains the TOOLS/SETUP button.
 Switching this button to setup mode reveals additional controls.

 Tap the BITRATE field to select the quality of the encoder output.
-Lower bitrate is useful for wireless streaming, but if you intend to use wired connection, higher bitrates are available to provide better image quality.
-You can further control encoder by setting it to constant (CBR) or variable (VBR) bitrate.
-NETWORK field is used to connect to existing Wi-Fi network.
+A lower bitrate might be more suitable for wireless streaming.
+If you intend to wire ScreenPort, higher bitrates are available to provide better image quality.
+You can further control the encoder by setting it to constant (CBR) or variable (VBR) bitrate.
+Use the NETWORK field to connect to an existing Wi-Fi network.

-Live audio can be turned off using MUTE LIVE button.
+You can turn off Live audio using the MUTE LIVE button.
 Use MUTE DISK to mute playback audio.
 Muting live audio will not affect audio recording.

 Tap the NETWORK field to access Wi-Fi and Access Point controls.
 Enable Wi-Fi to connect to existing Wi-Fi infrastructure.
 To create a new Wi-Fi network for client devices to connect to, enable Access Point instead.

 When enabled through the ON/OFF switch, the Wi-Fi section expands to show available Wi-Fi networks.
 Allow a few seconds for scanning to complete after enabling.
 Tap a network to connect and enter the Wi-Fi password if prompted.
 There is a checkmark on the right of the connected Wi-Fi network name.

 When Access Point is enabled, Wi-Fi will automatically turn off.
 The Access Point section will expand to show additional settings.
 To edit a setting, tap the corresponding row.

 To change the access point password, tap the SSID field.
-This will open a dialog where you can set both SSID and password.
-To change the SSID only while keeping your current password, leave the password field blank.
+It will open a dialog where you can set both SSID and password.
+To change the SSID, but keep your current password, leave the password field blank.